 The best part is really to explore all the paths that you can find to discover all its façades.
 Have a look:

-Once inside the wall of the Palacio da Pena Sintra, you can pay extra to visit the inside fo the building: the tour include the cloister, Dining Room the Apartments of King Carlos I and Queen Amelia, the Gallery of Passage, the Stag room, the Kitchen and much more...
+Once inside the wall of the Palacio da Pena Sintra, you can pay extra to visit the inside of the building: the tour includes the Cloister, the Dining Room, the Apartments of King Carlos I and Queen Amelia, the Gallery of Passage, the Stag room, the Kitchen and much more...

 Furniture has been placed in all rooms showing how all the rooms were used.
 And some rooms are covered in tiles from ground to wall to ceiling.
 Completely tile-crazy!

 Originally only the Chapel of Our Lady of Pena was built at the top of the Sintra hill.
 Later a monastery was added but was destroyed by lightning and the 1755 Great Lisbon Earthquake.
 But the chapel remains standing with its impressive work of marble.

 Inside again, the more recent pieces are colorful.
 The stained-glass window was particularly bright!

 The park surrounding the Sintra Palace is big.
 You don't have to take the bus up and down, you can also choose to explore on foot to admire the forest, ponds, flowers and small waterfalls.